Kyson/AndroidGodEye/README.md

 GodEye.instance().uninstallAll()
 ```

-if you don't need all modules , you can install separately, such as "cpu":
+If you don't need all modules , you can install separately, such as "cpu":

 ```java
 GodEye.instance().cpu().install()